abhishekabhishek/abhishekabhishek.github.io/_posts/2018-11-02-Project-Update-November-02-2018.md

 ### Accomplished in the past 2 weeks<a id='accomplished_in_the_past_2_weeks'></a>

-> **1. Theoretical Research on Quantum Fourier Transform*
+> **1. Theoretical Research on Quantum Fourier Transform**

-Quantum Fourier Tr
+Quantum Fourier Transfrom allow linear transformation on quantum bits with an exponential speedup over the classical counterpart i.e. Classical discrete fourier transform.

 ### Objectives for the next 2 weeks